 Chapstick with SPF

 People often remember to put sunscreen on but forget to protect their lips!
-I highly recommend packing chapstick that has at least SPF 30 and is reef-safe.
+We highly recommend packing chapstick that has at least SPF 30 and is reef-safe.
 Aruba is both sunny and windy, so chapstick is a necessary item when hitting the beach.

 Reusable water bottle